arm61/pylj/docs/source/byof.md

 - `energies` returns the pair energy at each separation, in joules.
 - `forces` returns the radial force at each separation, in newtons: minus the derivative of the energy with respect to the separation, so it is positive where the interaction is repulsive and negative where it is attractive.
 A potential with no finite force, such as the square well, raises `ValueError` here; it can still drive Monte Carlo, which evaluates the energies only.

-A purely repulsive potential such as this one has no energy minimum for the viewers to size the particles by, so a viewer of such a simulation takes an explicit `diameter=`, in Angstrom.
+A purely repulsive potential such as this one has no energy minimum for the viewers to size the particles by, so a viewer of such a simulation must be given a `diameter=`, in Angstrom.

 ```{code-cell} python
 soft = SoftSphere(epsilon=1.577e-21, sigma=3.372e-10)